syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 N> Selected items and selections will be cleared whenever the ItemsSource is changed at runtime.

+You can un-select a particular cell using the `SfDataGrid.UnselectCell(rowData, gridColumn)` method.

+{% tabs %}
+{% highlight c# %}
+// Un-selects the cell at the given row and column. this.sfDataGrid.UnselectCell(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1]);
+{% endhighlight %}
+{% endtabs %}

+Similarly, you can un-select a range of cells using the `SfDataGrid.UnselectCells(startRowData, startColumn, endRowData, endColumn)` method.

+{% tabs %}
+{% highlight c# %}
+// Un-selects the range of cells that falls between the specified start/end row data and start/end column. this.sfDataGrid.UnselectCells(this.dataGrid.GetRecordAtRowIndex(3), this.dataGrid.Columns[1], this.dataGrid.GetRecordAtRowIndex(7), this.dataGrid.Columns[1]);
+{% endhighlight %}
+{% endtabs %}

 ## Row header selection

-Data grid allows you to select the grid row(s) upon tapping them over the grid cells.
-It also allows you to select the grid rows when you tap the row header cells.
-To enable selection in the data grid, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to a value other than `None`.
+By default, data grid allows you to select the grid row(s) upon tapping the row header if `SfDataGrid.SelectionUnit` is `Any`.
+You can  also follow the below solution to select the grid rows when you tap the row header cells if [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) is a value other than `None`.

 ### Select records in the data grid when tapping only on the row header cells

-The data grid allows you to select a specific row or group of rows by touching the grid cells.
-However, to select the record only when tapping the row header cells, use the `SfDataGrid.SelectionChanging` event.
+Use the `SfDataGrid.SelectionChanging` event as shown below to achieve this behavior.

 {% tabs %}
 {% highlight c# %}